potassco/telingo/README.md

 - <https://anaconda.org/potassco/telingo>

-## Warning

-Currently *telingo* only works with the upcoming 5.3 version of *clingo*.
-So for now the work-in-progress (wip) branch of *clingo* has to be used.
-If installing with anaconda, make sure to install the development packages of *clingo*.

 # Input

 To refer to an atom in the previous state, the atom name has to be prefixed